 - Connect BROWN (L) wire from the original wire to COMPRESSOR to the SSR using a wago or similar connector.

 - Connect BLACK from the original wire to COMPRESSOR to the SSR using a wago or similar connector

-I hope this made sense.
+I hope this made sense. *disregard the color blue wires, that was just what i had at the time.
 Let us know in the comments below if you want us to explain more.
 And thats it, you have one SSR to power the Heat and one to power the compressor, we can now let the wonders of CraftBeerPi do the rest!